ivangermes/SmartImageMerger/README.md

 ## ft.Container behavior.

-If you use an ft.Container without content inside, it is expanded to the entire space provided.
-And if you use ft.Container with content inside, its dimensions are collapsed to the content ( considering the paddings ).
+Some kind of magic with ft.Container.
+It fills the whole area or not, whether padding, aligment and content properties are set or not.
+This is the case, at least for flet==0.14

 I haven't found a way to color the area in any other way than using ft.Container.
-So to create a picture, on a background that takes up the entire area, I use ft.Stack with two ft.Container.
+To avoid confusing behavior, I use ft.Stack with two ft.Container.
 One for the background, the other to indent the picture.

-This is the case, at least for flet==14